-Its stainless steel case, which is watertight till a depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
+Its stainless steel case, which is watertight to a depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
 It also makes it more difficult to scratch the little bugger.

 As far as accuracy is concerned, the GF-1000BP-1DR offers an approximate monthly deviation of +/- 15 seconds, which is a sort of standard for their G-Shock family.
 If you feel underwhelmed by the gadget’s accuracy (I sort of do,) but still inclined to have a G-Shock on your wrist, then you should probably opt for another member of the mighty family that, besides the listed functions, also happens to be equipped with their famous Multi-Band 6 Atomic Timekeeping technology that uses a closest to you atomic clock’s radio signal to periodically adjust the timekeeper’s reading.

 According to the Japanese company, the Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman will go on sale in the United States in April 2011.

 It will be offered at a recommended street price of $675.
 Well, I guess that it will soon also appear in online shops with at least a 20 percent discount over the MSRP.

 See also: Casio G-Shock X Alife G5500AL-1

 Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman specification

 Movement: Digital, Made in Japan